 It’s unlikely you’ll not see an elephant on safari in Tanzania.
 Less commonly known, Tarangire gets some big herds which are drawn to the river and swamps especially July to November.

-Selous is a wild dog stronghold.
+Nyerere National Park (Selous) is a wild dog stronghold.
 You could see them any time, but visiting around denning time (about June to September) gives you the best chance.
-Also consider Botswana for wild dogs.
+Also, consider Botswana for wild dogs.

 Mahale and Gombe reserves are some of the best places in Africa to see wild chimpanzees.
 April and May are too wet for most visitors’ liking.
 July to October is the dry season so the best time to go for most people.

 Zanzibar red colobus

 This is a very rare primate, found only on Zanzibar and easier to see in the island’s Jozani National Park.
 You can see them at any time of the year, given time and patience.

 Call: 01473 890499